Yu-Jui Yvonne Wan: Career

 influencing neuroplasticity and skin health, i.e., the diet-gut-brain or skin axis.
+Wan researched racial and ethnic disparities in metabolic dysfunction and Alzheimer disease through a million dollar grant from California Department of Public Health.

 As the Vice Chair of Research for the Department of Pathology and Laboratory Medicine, she has contributed to increasing the department's research ranking at the national level by 25 positions since her induction as vice-chair in 2012.

 In 2022, Wan was advanced to the University of California Distinguished Professor, the highest campus-level faculty title that can be bestowed.

 Awards and honors

-Wan has received many awards and honors for her dedication to science.
-A few examples are listed here.
-In 2003, she was recognized as a Distinguished Women in Research for years of dedicated service to advancing medical research, presented by California Congresswoman Jane Harman.
+In 2003, Wan was recognized as a Distinguished Women in Research for years of dedicated service to advancing medical research, presented by California Congresswoman Jane Harman.
 Between 2007 and 2010, she received the Joy McCann Professorship in recognition of contributions to biomedical research and mentoring programs.
 In 2009, she was recognized as the Women in Toxicology SIG Elsevier Mentoring Award from the Society of Toxicology for outstanding mentorship.
 In 2010, she received the Chancellor's Club Research Award at the University of Kansas.
 In 2019, Wan was awarded the Best Tea Health Advocate at the World Tea Expo for her lab's innovative work uncovering the beneficial effects of epigallocatechin-3-gallate present in tea.
 In 2020, Wan was honored with the Dean's Award of Excellence from the University of California, Davis due in part to her lab's contribution to producing novel nano drugs for liver treatment and prevention.